vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_08_configure_private_endpoints_asc.md

 ### Lock down the Key Vault instance by using a private endpoint

 Once you have locked down the internet access to the MySQL database, you will perform a similar setup to protect the Key Vault content.
-To accomplish this, you can use the following the guidance.
+To accomplish this, you can use the following guidance.

 [Integrate Key Vault with Azure Private Link](https://docs.microsoft.com/en-us/azure/key-vault/general/private-link-service?tabs=cli)